 This new exhibition, “FROM THE ARCHIVES: AN ASSEMBLAGE OF SHARED HISTORY,” featuring a series of 36 large-format professionally-restored photographs, blended with a unique collection of artwork, and ephemera from the Dixie Art Colony Foundation Archives, tells the compelling story behind the depression-era coterie known as the Dixie Art Colony.
 This traveling exhibition, opening in 2022, will be our most unique and captivating to date.

 The exhibition will chronicle the life span of the Dixie Art Colony, beginning with the tragic event that sparked its conception and culminate with a look at a series of tragedies that ultimately led to its demise.
-Our next post will feature a preview of the exhibition.
+Our next post in this series will feature a preview of the exhibition.

 Weaver Broch, circa 1935-1936; Lake Jordan, Alabama; 13 x 17 inches; AME-2020.PH.0003